 - Latency: This is the amount of time between sending a request and receiving a response from a server you’re trying to access.

-Some of the strategies explored in this article address one or both of these components.
-Watch the video below or scroll down to read through these tips.
+Some of the strategies explored in this article address one or both of these components and will help you troubleshoot your own slow VPN connection.

 Strategy #1: Change VPN Server Locations

 For instance, if you’re attempting to connect from New York, you don’t want to use a VPN server that is all the way in Australia.
-This small change can make a big difference.
+It may seem trivial, but this small change can make a big difference in your connection speeds.

 A server in a different geographical location should only be used if you’re trying to spoof your location to a specific country.

 For example, you’re wanting to change your Netflix region library while living abroad, you’ll have to connect to a VPN server in America.
 But as with any streaming service, Netflix requires a fast VPN connection.